gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

     ]
     ```

-1. [Reconfigure] the GitLab for the changes to take effect.
+1. [Reconfigure] GitLab for the changes to take effect.

 ## Troubleshooting